PlqnK/docker-home-services-host/README.md

 - [Transmission](https://transmissionbt.com/): An easy to use program to downloads files using the BitTorrent protocol.
 - [SABnzbd](https://sabnzbd.org/): An easy to use binary newsreader (download files using the Usenet protocol).
 - [Jackett](https://github.com/Jackett/Jackett): A proxy server that helps interface PVR apps (Radarr, Sonarr, Lidarr etc.) and your BitTorrent trackers.
-- [NZBHydra 2](https://github.com/theotherp/nzbhydra2): A meta search software for NZB indexers, you can configure and then search in all your NZB indexers in one place.
+- [NZBHydra 2](https://github.com/theotherp/nzbhydra2): A meta search software for NZB indexers, you can configure and then search all your NZB indexers in one place.
 - [Sonarr](https://sonarr.tv/), [Radarr](https://radarr.video/) and [Lidarr](https://lidarr.audio/): PVR programs for managing TV Shows, Movies and Music repectively.
 They will automatically monitor, grab and send the wanted file to a specified binary newsreader or BitTorrent downloader then rename and organize the resulting download according to your own preferences.
 - [Ombi](https://ombi.io/): Give your users the hability to request missing media content.
 - [Plex Media Server](https://www.plex.tv/): Plex is a centralised media server solution that let's you organize your personal video, music, and photo collections and streams them to all of your devices with a consistent interface.